 If any competitive institution exists, then the planning activities and techniques of other Institutions should also be kept in view.

-This principal emphasis that the success of planning depends upon the cooperation of the whole organization.
+This principle emphasizes that the success of planning depends upon the cooperation of the whole organization.

 Hence, in Planning formulation, sufficient cooperation of the executives, managers, and subordinates of various levels should be obtained, so that plans may be executed efficiently and unnecessary hurdles may be removed to get desired results.

 A comprehensive approach to planning considers all relevant factors that can impact an organization’s success.

 This includes internal factors such as resources, capabilities, and culture, as well as external factors like market trends, competitive landscape, regulatory changes, and technological developments.

 By taking a holistic view, organizations can develop plans that are well-rounded and responsive to the entire business environment.

 Principle 18: Unity of Direction

 Plans should ensure that efforts are synchronized and aligned toward common objectives.